Mobile menu

 What is Ataxia?

-Ataxia is a symptom in many conditions that affect the nervous system.
+Ataxia is not a specific disease.
+It is actually a symptom in many conditions that affect the nervous system.
 Ataxia causes clumsiness or loss of balance and coordination that is not due to muscle weakness.

 Ataxia Symptoms